department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can transfer benefits if you’re on active duty or in the Selected Reserve and **at least one of the following is true for you**:
+You can transfer benefits if you’re on active duty or in the Selected Reserve and you meet the requirements listed below.

+**At least one of these must be true:**
  - You have completed at least 6 years of service on the date your request is approved and you agree to add 4 more years of service, **or**
- - You have completed at least 10 years of service on the date your request is approved, can’t commit to add 4 more years of service because of either a policy or statute, but agree to serve for the maximum amount of time allowed, **and**
+ - You have completed at least 10 years of service on the date your request is approved, can’t commit to add 4 more years of service because of either a policy or statute, but agree to serve for the maximum amount of time allowed

+**And this must also be true:**

-  - The person getting benefits has enrolled in the Defense Enrollment Eligibility Reporting System (DEERS)
+The person getting benefits has enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).

   </div>
   </div>